TiwariPradyumn/ATM-at-Home/README.md

 # ATM-at-Home
-This function allow users to access their account balance, change pin, transact money from any place.
+This function allow users to access their account balance, change debit card pin, transact money from any place.

 import pandas as pd